HansaSrinivasan/MOVIE-TICKET-SALES-PREDICTION/README.md

 # MOVIE-TICKET-SALES-PREDICTION
-Predicting movie ticket sales based on a dataset containing the information about demand, date etc
+Predicting movie ticket sales based on a dataset containing the information about demand, date etc using various predictive analytics techniques